← Back to Stories

 The Guardian

-• Rafa Nadal was in the galleries and appeared enthralled by the action.
+• Rafa Nadal was again part of the galleries and looked enthralled by the action.

-• Li Haotong topped his ball into the water on the 15th and admitted to negative thoughts on his backswing.
+• Li Haotong, at 7 under, topped his ball into the water on the 15th hole and said, 'I had some negative thoughts on my backswing.'

-• A crowd member shouted 'Give me back my son!' after McIlroy’s errant drive on the 16th.
+• A member of the crowd shouted, 'Give me back my son!' after McIlroy’s errant drive on the 16th hole.

 ABC News